halfwit/todo2/README.md

 Make solves these sort of dependency hierarchies cleanly, and since I didn't want to write a solver itself at this time, why not just use it!

-The scripts wrap the editing of a proper Makefile, though it is named config.todo to avoid name clobbering; which lives in the root of your project's source tree.
-Subsequent foo.todo files can be placed where you like them so long as they exist in the tree.

 ## .todo files

 A .todo file contains a checklist of items to complete an atomic task.
 For example, `polygon.todo` may contain the following: